cientifiqus/laravel-angular-authentication/README.md

 <p>Created by <a href="https://www.linkedin.com/in/damh/">Daniel A Montoya </a></p>
 <p>Web: <a href=" www.montolla.tk">www.montolla.tk</a></p>

+<h2>Users module</h2>

+<p>The users module has a complete CRUD so you can create (singup), read (login) update and delete the user from the Frontend</p>

+<p>At the backend, you have the necesary API calls for the CRUD and also the JWT token handle embeded.</p>

+<p>Some API calls to the backend needs authorization using JWT token</p>

+<h2>Server</h2>

+<p>It is expected that the bakcend is located at http://127.0.0.1:8000 and the frontend at http://localhost:4200/ but this last one it is optional.</p>

+<p>Also, it is necesary that the backend server has CORS properly setup so the frontend can call it for API consume...</p>

 <h2>Password Reset</h2>
 In order to use rest password functionality, you need to set the email server first with this settings:
 <pre>